amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 version of SCART came out the other end.
 However, higher quality video cables were available (we were still a few years away from going fully digital).
-If you have exclusively PAL consoles, especially 5th generation and older, you may find RGB output/mods are your preference (if not required); adding an N64 to my setup would involve Tim Worthington's RGB mod, for instance.
+If you have exclusively PAL consoles, especially 5th generation and older, you may find RGB output/mods are your preference, if not required; adding an N64 to my setup would involve Tim Worthington's RGB mod, for instance.

 The odd one out here is the GameCube.
 Early models (DOL-001) had two video